This section of the Procurement Journey provides guidance on the following:

 If the contract will involve, support or rely on the digital processing of information, organisations should ensure that appropriate consideration is given to potential cyber risks and their management.

 Further information on how to assess and manage cyber risks as part of the procurement process can be found in the Scottish public sector Guidance Note on Supplier Cyber Security.
-Buyers may also optionally make use of the Cyber Security Procurement Support Tool (CSPST) to assess cyber risks and generate minimum cyber security requirements as part of award criteria.
-Guidance on the CSPST tool includes example wording for contract notices and Invitations to Tender can be found here.
-More information can be found in Leadership and Governance.
+Buyers may also optionally make use of the Cyber Security Procurement Support Tool (CSPST) and consider the guidance within SPPN 02/2020 to assess cyber risks and generate minimum cyber security requirements as part of award criteria.
+Guidance on the CSPST tool including example wording for contract notices and Invitations to Tender can be found here.